buddhiv/DatabaseProject/README.md

 Database Project
 ================

+@All
+Please refer the Grade_One.pdf and Entity Relationship Diagram.jpg for more informations

 Please rename the .html files to .php files as you work.
 One by one.
 @Sugeesh - not all at once